-These subjects are intended for students who wish to study more broadly in Sociology (see description of additional major, in Table of Subjects, earlier in this handbook), but who are not necessarily seeking progression to Sociology IV.
+These subjects are intended for students who wish to study more broadly in sociology (see description of additional major, in Table of Subjects, earlier in this handbook), but who are not necessarily seeking progression to Sociology IV.

-53.3073 Special Topics in Sociology S1 3CCH and Anthropology E
+53.3073 Special Topics In Sociology and Anthropology E

-An option from the list of Special Topics in Sociology and Anthropology A not already being taken as part of 53:3033 or 53:3053.
+An option from the list of Special Topics in Sociology and Anthropology A not already being taken as part of 53.3033 or 53.3053.

-Assessment: On the basis of performance in essays, written assignments, and seminar classes.
+Assessment: Essays, written assignments, and seminar classes.
 In some cases, research work may be required.